AitanG/numpy-string-indexed/README.md

 NumPy String-Indexed is especially useful for applications like machine learning, scientific computing, and data science, where there is heavy use of multidimensional arrays.

 The friendly matrix object is implemented as a lightweight wrapper around a NumPy `ndarray`.
-It's easy to add to a new or existing project to make it easier to maintain code, and has a negligible memory and performance overhead compared to the size of array (*O(x + y + z)* vs. *O(xyz)*).
+It's easy to add to a new or existing project to make it easier to maintain code, and has negligible memory and performance overhead compared to the size of array (*O(x + y + z)* vs. *O(xyz)*).

 ## Basic functionality